 Welcome to European Union Week, a unique format for exchange, inspiration, and fresh impulses on the future of Europe.
 The TUM School of Management, together with leading universities from across Europe, is organizing a hybrid event week featuring exciting lectures, interactive panels, and concise contributions.

+Valuable voices from politics, business, and society come together to discuss the key issues of our time.
 The goal is to create an open format in which Europe’s central topics can be jointly experienced, discussed, and critically examined.

 Since 2017, the European Union Week at the TUM School of Management has brought together people from across Europe to discuss the future of the European Union.